antonmry/galiglobal/src/jbake/content/blog/2021/20210131-Flink-setup.md

 ![Flink log messages](flink-logtraces.png "Flink log messages")

-When running the job locally, the log level is quite verbose and it may be hard to find your own messages between the Flink messages.
+When running the job locally, the log level is quite verbose and it may be hard to find your messages between the Flink messages.
 Let's configure that.
 Edit `src/main/resources/log4j2.properties` again to add the following lines:

 ```